GUIDELINES FOR UNDERGRADUATE STUDENTS

 What classes should I take my first semester at Cal State LA?

-If you are a freshman, complete your Basic Subjects (Content Area A and B4) requirements within your first 30 units.
+If you are a freshman, you should plan to complete your Basic Subjects (Content Area A and B4) requirements within your first 30 units.
 These courses are listed on the GE Lower Division Courses sheet found in the Schedule of Classes.
 You must take your Introduction to Higher Education (IHE) course no later than your second semester.
 If you are a transfer student, you may make an appointment with your College Advisement Center for major and GE questions or the University Academic Advisement Center to determine what University requirements or GE courses you may have left to complete.

 How do I add/drop courses?